-Teen, brother killed when shots fired into New Jersey home
+Teen, sister killed when shots fired into New Jersey home

 TRENTON, N.J.
-(AP) - A 16-year-old boy and his 8-year-old brother were killed when someone opened fire on their home in New Jersey’s capital city, authorities said.
+(AP) - A 16-year-old boy and his 8-year-old sister were killed when someone opened fire on their home in New Jersey’s capital city, authorities said.

 According to police, the shooting took place on Mulberry Street around 10:30 p.m.
 Tuesday.